Allentown School District: 20th century

+By 1913, the school became overcrowded, and five rooms of the Herbst School Building were used for the freshman class of 1918.

+In 1917, the current main building at 17th and Turner streets was completed, and Allentown High School, now known as William Allen High School, was moved and consolidated into its current building.
+The school served ninth through 12th grades 9-12 1928.

 In the 20th century, the city expanded east and west of the Lehigh River, and south into Salisbury Township south of the Little Lehigh Creek.
 The annexation of Bridgetown in 1911 (now the 14th Ward), and Rittersville in 1920 (now the 15th Ward) expanded the city east to its current boundary with Bethlehem along Club Avenue.
 In East Allentown, the Moser Elementary School opened in 1917, Ritter Elementary in 1925 and the Midway Manor 1947.

 In 1907, the 12th Ward was established on land south of the Little Lehigh Creek.
 Jefferson Elementary began as a one-room brick schoolhouse built by the Salisbury Township School District in 1858 on the north side of Auburn Street.
 In 1910 it was replaced by a two-story ten-room brick building and adjacent playground at the intersection of South 8th Street and St. John Street to accommodate the students in South Allentown.
 The establishment of the 16th Ward along Susquehanna Street in what was called Aineyville in 1920 led to the district taking over Roosevelt Elementary which was built in 1910 by Salisbury.

 In 1922, the 17th Ward was created and the western boundary of the city was expanded to what is now Cedar Crest Boulevard from 17th Street.
 At the time there were no houses west of 22d Street and all students went to Jackson Elementary at 15th and Liberty Street, built in 1911.
 A new school, Muhlenberg, was built on 21st Street in 1928 to accommodate this western growth.
 Muhlenberg was supposed to be a junior high school, but the population increased too quickly and it was designated an elementary school.